YongTat/CSC1009-DataCrawler/README.md

         mylist.append(doc.copy())
     col.insert_many(mylist)
 ```
-By creating an empty list, I will loop the entire list generator and add the date, title, and post into a dictionary and then add that dictionary into the list.
-The loop will go through all Reddit objects and at the end, I will have the list of all posts containing their date, title and body.
-This list will then be added into the collection of the database.
+By creating an empty list, it will loop the entire listing of posts and add the date, title, and post into a dictionary and then add that dictionary into the list.
+The loop will go through all Reddit objects and at the end, it will have the list of all posts containing their date, title and body.
+This list will then be inserted into the collection of the database.

 #### 5. Calling the functions